Wendy Syndrome: the Need to Satisfy Others

-Focusing your existence on caring for another person causes a slow process of self-destruction.
+Focusing your entire life on caring for another person causes a slow process of self-destruction.
 The loss of self-esteem or extreme physical and mental exhaustion can easily lead you into depression.

 Classical literature has provided several examples that help describe this very real behavior.
 Wendy Syndrome, also known as “Peter Pan Syndrome,” “Othello Syndrome,” or “Alice in Wonderland Syndrome” all describe disorders, problems, and behaviors where fiction becomes reality.

 This is where the problems start, with emotional dissonance and sadness.
-Today we propose to think about it through the following aspects.
+Today we are going to analyse it in the following ways:

 Although this syndrome, as we mentioned, is rooted in popular psychology, the symptoms of it are very clear.
 The person believes that to love is, above all, to serve another person.

 - For a long time this kind of relationship can feel good.
 It’s how you understand love.

 - You’re not concerned (at first) that others don’t care for you equally.
 You just know that your partner feels loved by you and is happy.
-That is how you feel good.
+That is what makes you feel good.

 - You do it so that those around you don’t get angry or upset.
-You fight for the external balance while forgetting your own.
+You fight for external happiness while forgetting your own.

-If you’re experiencing Wendy Syndrome now, pay attention to certain aspects that you should change.
+If you’re experiencing Wendy Syndrome now, look at these aspects that you should change.

 Many people were brought up with the idea that in order to love you have to give up certain things to cement the relationship.
 If you want someone, you have to “put up with” many things.
 You have also been made to believe that you have to say “yes” when you want to say “no.” You begin to prioritize others over yourself, which is the other person’s goal.

-If you have integrated these ideas into your way of thinking, you start to collapse under the weight of new ones:
+If you have integrated these ideas into your way of thinking, you’ll start to collapse under the weight of new ones:

 - Love doesn’t mean giving up.
 If you give up, you’ll only become a victim of yourself.